-Valentine’s day is approaching and maybe you want to take this opportunity to ask your secret crush out on a date.
-Trouble is, secret crush is Luxembourgish and doesn’t speak English.
+Valentine’s day is tomorrow and maybe you want to take this opportunity to ask your secret crush out on a date.
+Trouble is, secret crush is Luxembourgish and their English isn’t great.
 The ultimate romantic gesture?
 Use Luxembourgish – the language of love!

 Let’s start with the basic preparations that you need to make in advance of the big day.
 For your secret crush or your partner, you will definitely need a card (eng Kaart), flowers (Blummen) and chocolates (Knippercher).

 Ech bréicht eng Valentinskaart w.e.g. = Literally: I would need a Valentine’s card please.